Metabolism Explained Simply

 Is metabolism genetic?

-Genetics influence BMR (about 40% variation), but differences between individuals of the same height, age, and body composition are generally less than 200-300 kcal/day.
+Genetics influence BMR (about 40% variation), but differences between individuals of the same size, age, and body composition are generally less than 200-300 kcal/day.
 Environment and habits (activity, diet) have a much greater impact than genetics.

 How do I know if my metabolism is slow?